urho3d/urho3d/Readme.txt

 ---------------------

 First build Urho3D for desktop OpenGL to make sure the GLSL shaders are generated.
-Then copy the Data and CoreData directories to the Android/assets directory.
+Then copy Bin/Data and Bin/CoreData directories to the Android/assets directory.
 Finally execute the following commands in the Android directory:

 android update project -p . (only needed on the first time) ndk-build ant debug (or ant release, but then you will have to sign the APK)

-The APK should now have been generated to the bin directory, from where you can install it to a device or emulator.
+The APK should now have been generated to the Android/bin directory, from where you can install it on a device or an emulator.

 Note that ndk-build builds Urho3D twice, once without hardware floating point instructions, and once with them.